Middle Fen Solar Farm & BESS

 The co-located battery storage facility will supply electricity to the electricity network at times of peak energy demand and help make the renewable energy output of the solar farm a secure and reliable part of the UK energy supply.

-Where is the proposed Middle Road Solar Farm & BESS?
+Where is the proposed Middle Fen Solar Farm & BESS?

-Benefits of Middle Road Solar Farm & BESS
+Benefits of Middle Fen Solar Farm & BESS

 About Us